mokny/pytainer/README.md

 ## Installing programs on pyTainer
 Basically you can simply create a new directory in the `repos` directory and add the `init.py` as the main executable file.
 You can also install repositories from git by entering the URL and giving it a name.

+## Creating own pyTainer Programs
+There is an example available [here](https://github.com/mokny/pytainer_example).
+Basically every simple python script can be a pyTainer program, as long as the main file is called `init.py`.

+## Running non Python Programs
+tbd